Ecwid/ecwid-api-docs/includes/_application_storage.md

 To save more than one value and utilize it as a key : value storage within app public config, you can save your data in a JSON format in a single string using `EcwidApp.setAppPublicConfig`.

-After that, you can access this data in storefront using standard Javascript function JSON.parse, which will present your data in a JavaScript object.
+After that, you can access this data in storefront using `Ecwid.getAppPublicConfig` and then parse it via standard Javascript function JSON.parse, which will present your data in a JavaScript object.
 Check out example on the right to find out how it works.

-<aside class='notice'>App public config can accept any string with the size less than 8Kb.
+<aside class='notice'>App public config can accept any string with the size <strong>less than 8Kb</strong>.
 Please make sure to store the required data only.</aside>